-- Less heavy: Has a lower weight even though it has a lens build in (unlike the 1300D).
+- Less heavy: Has a lower weight even though it has a lens built in (unlike the 1300D).

 - More heavily discounted: Has been around for much longer (launched in June 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 emerges as the winner of the match-up (9 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (12 : 9 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons